AB4M/IDS706/README.md

 - Simple regression behavior (slope & R² sanity; constant-target edge case)

 ## Project Goal
-The goal of this project is to analyze gold-related financial data 2015 to 2025.
+The goal of this project is to analyze gold-related financial data 2015 to 2025 to find out meaningful correlations.

 ## Data Source
 - **File:** `gold_data_2015_25.csv`